 The Shape of the Working Week

-When we think about the makeup of the working week for office-based workers, that monotonous 9-5 slog often springs to mind.
+When we think about the makeup of the working week for office-based workers, that monotonous 9-5 slog in the drab surroundings of office furniture often springs to mind.
 According to government statistics, the average length of the working week in the UK for full-time workers is 37.3 hours.
 For the freelancers that we surveyed, their hours were considerably shorter.

 59% of freelancers in our study said that they work less than 30 hours in a week, with only 20% of freelancers working above 36 hours and getting anywhere near the national average.
 For those doing 30 hours, it’s the equivalent of doing more than one full day less during the week.